maoberlehner/node-sass-magic-importer/README.md

 node-sass --importer node_modules/node-sass-magic-importer/dist/cli.js -o dist src/index.scss
 ```

+## Upgrade from 3.x.x to 4.x.x
+No changes have to be made.

 ## Upgrade from 2.x.x to 3.x.x
 Version 3.x.x changes the way how nested CSS selectors are imported.
 Up until version 2.x.x you had to specify all nested selectors if you wanted to import them.
 With version 3.x.x nested selectors are imported automatically if you import the parent selector.